awebots/jobbot/README.md

 # Ruby Job SlackBot

-Integrates with Reddit and WorkInStartups to deliver jobs to people right in Slack.
+Integrates with Job APIs to deliver jobs to people right in Slack.

 # The code
 ##JobBot
 JobBot is the SlackBot itself and handles the routing/matching/parsing of commands, it uses [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot)
+##JobController
+JobController is the utility class, an instance of it is held by the JobBot class.
+It holds the jobs, sources and filters content before returning it.
 ##JobGrabber
-JobGrabber is the utility class, an instance of it is held by the JobBot class.
-It holds the jobs, sources and filters content before returning it.
-It get jobs using [Redd](https://github.com/avinashbot/redd) and [workinstartups-api](https://github.com/HugoDF/workinstartups-api)
+JobGrabber is loops through sources and returns an array of all jobs found at specified sources
+##SrcGrabber
+SrcGrabber grabs jobs from a specified source, it uses the adapter pattern and has 2 adapters: `reddit.rb` and `workinstartups.rb`.
+##Adapters
+We have two adapters for Reddit and WorkInStartups, that use [Redd](https://github.com/avinashbot/redd) and [workinstartups-api](https://github.com/HugoDF/workinstartups-api), respectively.
 ##Job
 Job is the abstraction to create a unified API for jobs coming from Reddit and WorkInStartups, there is potential for turning this into a adaptor system for jobs coming from other services, it currently only has 6 fields: `origin`, `id`, `title`, `description`, `created_at` and `link`.